 - Does the value of science depend on its practical applications?

 Your essay will be judged on content, imagination and creativity, style, and clarity of exposition.
+This is where your curiosity, maturity, personal views and interest in science can shine!
+Your text should be original.
 Please do NOT send us additional materials, references or research papers.

 IB-HL or AP studies in the subject areas above also satisfy the requirements to Science One.
 IB-HL Mathematics or AP Calculus (AB or BC) provides the necessary calculus background.
 IB-SL Mathematics with a grade of 5 or better is also suitable.
 It is to your advantage to have taken one or more of the core subjects (Biology, Physics, Chemistry, Mathematics, Calculus) at the AP or IB level.
-However, university transfer credit based on AP or IB studies will not exempt you from participating in any part of Science One.
+However, transfer credits (including those based on AP or IB studies) will not exempt you from participating in any part of Science One.

 - Are you missing Calculus 12 (or BC Equivalent)?